MaikEight/ExaltAccountManager/README.md

 - View and manage all your items across your accounts
 - Securely store account data with Windows Data Protection API encrypted save-file
 - Rapid updater for both the game and EAM
+- Automatic Daily Login for your accounts
+- Background Synchronization of account data
-- Automatically fetch the Account name
+- Automatically fetch the Accountname
 - Create login-tokens at runtime
 - Steam account support